 - In a large bowl, mix together the dry ingredients: teff flour, brown rice flour, ground almonds, tapioca flour, coconut sugar, finely chopped walnuts, raisins, baking powder, gingerbread spice mix or cinnamon and just a pinch of a baking soda.

 - Mix grated apples into the cake batter.
-You need to drain apples really well and squeeze out any excess water before adding them.
+You need to drain apples really well and squeeze out any excess water before adding them to the better or the cake will be too moist.

 - Pour the batter into the prepared cake tin.